Mosvik og Verran Municipality

 Mosvik og Verran is a former municipality in the old Nord-Trøndelag county in Norway.
 The 552 km2 municipality existed from 1867 until 1901 when it was split into two.
 It was located on the Fosen peninsula, on the west side of the Trondheimsfjord.
-It included the southern part of what is now the municipality of Inderøy and the southern part of the present municipality of Steinkjer.
+It included the southern part of what is now Inderøy Municipality and the western part of the present-day Steinkjer Municipality.
 The municipality was centered around the Verrasundet strait, a branch of the Trondheimsfjord.
 The administrative centre was the village of Mosvik where the Mosvik Church was located.

 History

-The municipality of Mosvik og Verran was established on 1 January 1867 when the western part of the large municipality of Ytterøy was separated to form a new municipality.
-Initially, Mosvik og Verran had a population of 2,949.
-On 1 January 1901, Mosvik og Verran was divided to create two new municipalities: Mosvik (population: 969) in the southeast and Verran (population: 1,456) in the north and west.
-The municipality of Mosvik has continued with these borders until 2012 when it will merge with neighboring Inderøy municipality.
-Verran continued until 1 January 1964 when it was merged with Malm to form a new, larger municipality of Verran.
+The municipality of Mosvik og Verran was established on 1 January 1867 when the western part of the large Ytterøy Municipality was separated to form a this new municipality.
+Initially, Mosvik og Verran Municipality had a population of 2,949.
+On 1 January 1901, Mosvik og Verran Municipality was divided to create two new municipalities: Mosvik Municipality (population: 969) in the southeast and Verran Municipality (population: 1,456) in the north and west.
+In 2012, Mosvik Municipality merged into the neighboring Inderøy Municipality.
+On 1 January 1964, Malm Municipality was merged with Verran Municipality to form a new, larger Verran Municipality.
+Then on 1 January 2020, Verran Municipality became part of Steinkjer Municipality.